genuinetools/img/README.md

 since it is a lot more stable than the `fuse` backend.
 You can also use `naive` backend.

+img is more cache-efficient than Docker and can also execute multiple build stages concurrently, as it internally uses [BuildKit](https://github.com/moby/buildkit)'s DAG solver.

 * [Installation](#installation)
     - [Binaries](#binaries)
     - [Via Go](#via-go)